YuhaoSu/gbart/README.md

                      n_burn=200,
                      thin=0.1,
                      n_jobs=1)
-# This GBART model inherited BART model, a new feature named sublist is added.
+# This GBART model is built based on BART model, a new feature named sublist is added.
 # sublist can either take "None" or list of groups of variables as input.
 # when sublist is None, it will be the exact BART model.
 # when sublist is a list, it will build GBART model.